kinteriq/Backup/README.md

 ## Commands:
 Command          | Description
 -----------------|------------------------------------
-create           | create a shortcut delete           | delete a shortcut update           | change shortcut's source and/or destination paths show             | fetch shortcut's source and destination paths showall          | fetch all shortcuts from the database *shortcut*\*     | do a backup
+help             | get documentation create           | create a shortcut delete           | delete a shortcut update           | change shortcut's source and/or destination paths show             | fetch shortcut's source and destination paths showall          | fetch all shortcuts from the database *shortcut*\*     | do a backup clear            | delete all shortcuts from the database

 ### __create__:
 create _shortcut-name source-path destination-path_